What are Colocasia or Taro Leaves?

 What can be done to alleviate itching after consuming taro leaves?

-Itching or tingling is likely due to insufficient cooking or a sensitivity reaction.
+Itching or tingling is likely due to insufficient cooking or an allergic/sensitivity reaction.

-3. Seek medical advice if symptoms persist or worsen
+- Seek medical advice if symptoms persist or worsen, especially swelling or difficulty breathing.

 References